• Skip to primary navigation

 Packed with incredible flavors and creamy textures, it's the epitome of indulgence.

-Made by melting together assorted cheeses, eggs, milk, or cream, this delightful combination makes a great dip for bread or accompaniment to veggies or meat.
+Made by melting together assorted cheeses, eggs, milk, or cream, this pleasant combination makes a great dip for bread or accompaniment to veggies or meat.

 The key difference between fonduta and fondue lies in the cheese used.